 Pacesetting management style is when the manager expects high-performance results from his employees.
 This type of manager constantly pushes employees to the best of their ability and sets the pace for employees to follow.

-Pacesetting managers concentrate on reaching the end goal within a certain time frame.
-They lead by example; therefore, they have to be highly motivated and focused.
-If a manager lacks these attributes and is lazy, their employees will follow this pace and won’t be pushed to reach deadlines.
+Pacesetting managers concentrate on reaching the end goal within a specific time frame.
+They lead by example and must be highly motivated and focused.
+If a manager lacks these attributes and is lazy, their employees will follow this pace and not be pushed to reach deadlines.

 Pros of the Pacesetting Management Style

-• There is a strong focus on always achieving business goals, leading to higher levels of productivity.
+There is a strong focus on consistently achieving business goals, leading to higher productivity levels.

 Cons of the Pacesetting Management Style